seutje/canjs/view/animation/doc/animation.md

 }
 ```

+## Loading Spinner
-## Display a spinning icon while loading model data, then fade in when model data is loaded.
+Display a spinning icon while loading model data, then fade in when model data is loaded.

 ```html
 <div can-fade-in="fast" can-animation-when="{products}">